CyberFlameGO/svnpython/Doc/library/tkinter.rst

    ``"raised"``, ``"sunken"``, ``"flat"``, ``"groove"``, and ``"ridge"``.

 scrollcommand
-   This is almost always the :meth:`!set` method of some scrollbar widget, but can be any widget method that takes a single argument.
+   This is almost always the :meth:`set` method of some scrollbar widget, but can be any widget method that takes a single argument.
 Refer to the file :file:`Demo/tkinter/matt/canvas-with-scrollbars.py` in the Python source distribution for an example.